spastorino/all-hands-2020/src/eligibility.md

 actively participating in the Rust organization.
 In some cases, that's a bit hard to define precisely.

+## Inclusiveness

+It is our intention for the All Hands to be an inclusive event.
+We would like in particular that every contriutor should be able to attend independent of their financial and social status.
+For this reason, we will provide sponsorship as well as supporting remote participation.

 ## Team members and working group participants

 Our intent is that the event is open to active participants in the